 We take this opportunity to wish everyone a peaceful and Merry Christmas and a prosperous, healthy and happy New Year 2020!

 DR. SIR ROMESH JAYASINGHE ELECTED AS A FELLOW OF THE ROYAL SOCIETY OF MEDICINE (RSM), U.K.

-Institute of Mental Health (IMH) in Colombo, Sri Lanka, Founder, Educator and Psychologist Dr. Romesh Jayasinghe was recently elected as a Fellow of the Royal Society of Medicine in the United Kingdom.
+Institute of Mental Health (IMH) in Colombo, Sri Lanka, Founder, Educator and Psychologist Dr. Romesh Jayasinghe was recently elected as a Fellow of the Royal Society of Medicine (RSM) in the United Kingdom.

 Scientists are elected to the Royal Society of Medicine following nomination and committee review.
 An elite group of physicians or scientists are elected annually to fellowship.
 Elected fellows of the Royal Society of Medicine correspond to members of the Institute of Medicine in the U.S.; famous former fellows include Charles Darwin, Louis Pasteur, Edward Jenner, and Sigmund Freud.

 Dr. Jayasinghe is also a Fellow of the Royal Society for Public Health (RSPH) in the UK and a Fellow of the British Council for Complementary Therapies (TBCCT) in the UK.
 He is also a Member of the International Council of Psychologists (ICP) and a Member and an Academy Ambassador of the New York Academy of Sciences (NYAS) in the USA.